Jo Lamey, Master in Counselling, BACP (Registered Member), APACS (Accredited)

 Caring and Inclusive Counselling for Young People and Adults in the Bath area.

 I am available for counselling in Bath and the surrounding area, for adults and teenagers.
-I can help with a range of issues including anxiety, depression (unipolar and bipolar), mood disorders, stress (including exam stress), self-esteem, trauma, relationship, communication and social skills problems.
+I can help with a range of issues including anxiety, depression, mood disorders, stress (including exam stress), self-esteem, trauma, relationship, communication and social skills problems.

 What to do next

 If you are thinking about counselling, please message me via text, voice mail or email.
 I will then contact you to discuss your requirements and talk about the best way forward.
 If you are happy to continue we will schedule a weekly session.